microplastics-field-manual/microplastics-field-manual.github.io/pages/10-reporting-and-data-release.md

     Information, particularly around environmental and biotic variables, can help researchers make like-for-like comparisons.
 For example, for biotic samples, colony size, scat photos, other fishery species collected alongside the target species, and samples of plastic items from the vessel, fishing gear, storage containers can all be used to interrogate and contextualise the microplastics data.

 ## Reporting microplastic load
-Microplastics must be reported in number of microplastics per organism and/or per weight of tissue, with defining morphological characteristics such as shape, colour, size, texture, and polymer type also included.
+Microplastics must be reported in the number of microplastics per organism and/or per weight of tissue, with defining morphological characteristics such as type, colour, size, texture, and polymer type also included.
 Where possible, data for larger microplastics should also be reported in mass; noting small microplastics (&lt; 1 mm) can be difficult to weigh.
 However, it is recommended they are weighed where there is high loading in the sample and they can be combined as an indicator of overall plastic mass, while also reporting counts of polymer types.
 Additionally, reporting the measure of variability in microplastic load and sample replication is also essential.

 **Essential parameters:**
 - Average number (±SD or SE) of microplastics extracted from all organisms (# particles per organism)